 You will also find advice about preschool social skills in chapters 7-8 of Einstein Never Used Flash Cards (2004) by K. Hirsh-Pasek, R. Michnick Golinkoff, and D. Eyer.

 If you found this article on preschool social skills helpful, check out

 other offerings at ParentingScience.com.

-image of preschoolers ©iStockphoto.com/Nicole S. Young
+image of preschoolers eating lunch on the grass ©iStockphoto.com/Nicole S. Young

 image of mother and son playing over top of a chair by dadblunders / flickr

 image of father and son with basketball by monkeybusiness images / istock

 image of grandmother consoling girl in tiara by Benedic Belen / flickr